apache/spark/docs/howto/operator/google/cloud/bigquery.rst

     :start-after: [START howto_operator_bigquery_select_job]
     :end-before: [END howto_operator_bigquery_select_job]

-The included file can also use Jinaj templates which can be useful in case of ``.sql`` files.
+The included file can also use Jinja templates which can be useful in case of ``.sql`` files.

 Additionally you can use ``job_id`` parameter of :class:`~airflow.providers.google.cloud.operators.bigquery.BigQueryInsertJobOperator` to improve